How To Coach Defensive Line (Complete Guide)

 Run Fits

-Run fits are responsibilities in the run game.
+Run fits are responsibilities that each defensive lineman has in the run game.

 Each play will be responsible for a gap (or sometimes 2).
 This means they must punch the offensive player and protect their gap if the running back or quarterback tries to run through it.